 What does this mean?
 That you spend 60 cents on overheads for every dollar you make.
 It’s good to know that, right?

 4. Discover your resource utilization

 Another interesting finding from calculating overhead is checking what percentage of labor cost it represents.
-This is helpful for estimating your resource utilization.
+This is helpful for estimating your resource utilization (note: this and employee utilization rate aren't one and the same thing).
 The lower the percentage, the more effective your business is utilizing its resources.